functorz-tech/momen_doc/account-community/commission.md

 You earn 10% commission.
 If your referral uses a discount, your commission is based on the discounted price.

-- Example: If your referral subscribes to the monthly Pro plan for $99, you earn $9.90.
-With a 50% discount, your commission is $4.95.

-**Program End Date:** December 31, 2025.

-_Please note: Commission rates and terms are subject to change at any time._

 ## Successful Referral Criteria